OnlyBruvs (BRUVS) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 OnlyBruvs Historical Price

-According to the latest data gathered on OnlyBruvs live price page, the current price of OnlyBruvs is 0.000024USD.
+According to the latest data gathered on OnlyBruvs live price page, the current price of OnlyBruvs is 0.000022USD.
 The circulating supply of OnlyBruvs(BRUVS) is

 In the past 24 hours, OnlyBruvs has shown a price movement of